programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 In the previous lesson, we introduced the process of creating an image classifier model and looked at some of the key steps in a deep learning pipeline.

-In this lesson, we will move in more detail through the steps involved in creating a deep learning model, from exploring the data, to training the model.
+In this lesson, we will move in more detail through the steps involved in creating a deep learning model, from exploring the data to training the model.
 This will reinforce some of the concepts that were discussed in the previous lesson.

 As a reminder, we can think of the process of creating a deep learning model as a pipeline of related steps.
 In this lesson we will move through this pipeline step by step:

-{% include figure.html filename="deep-learning-pipeline-simple.png" caption="A high level illustration of a supervised machine learning pipeline" %}
+{% include figure.html filename="deep-learning-pipeline-simple.png" caption="A high-level illustration of a supervised machine learning pipeline" %}

 ## The Data